Augusto Fernández (motorcyclist): Speed Up Racing (2017)

-He made his Grand Prix debut at the 2017 Italian Grand Prix replacing Axel Bassani in the Speed Up team.
+Fernández made his Grand Prix debut at the 2017 Italian Grand Prix replacing Axel Bassani in the Speed Up team.
 He remained with the team until the end of the season, scoring six points in total.

 Pons Racing (2018–2019)

-He started the 2018 season in the Moto2 European Championship but was called up to Grand Prix competition when Héctor Barberá was fired from Pons Racing due to driving under influence.
+Fernández started the 2018 season in the Moto2 European Championship but was called up to Grand Prix competition when Héctor Barberá was fired from Pons Racing due to driving under influence.
 He replaced Barberá well, scoring points in his first four races, and improving over the season, ending his campaign with a 6th place in Motegi, a 4th place in Australia, and an 8th place in Valencia.
 Fernández finished the season 18th in the standings with 45 points, 35 points more than Barberá.

-He started the 2019 Moto2 World Championship with a 5th place in Qatar, before a double wrist fracture, suffered in a heavy crash in Argentina's Saturday practice session, caused him to miss the next two races.
+Fernández started the 2019 Moto2 World Championship with a 5th place in Qatar, before a double wrist fracture, suffered in a heavy crash in Argentina's Saturday practice session, caused him to miss the next two races.
 He would return from his injury with his maiden podium in Moto2 at Jerez, and repeat it with another third place, the very next weekend in Le Mans.
 A 5th place in Mugello was followed by his first Pole Position in the category in Barcelona, and though he only finished the race in 4th, two weeks later in Assen, Fernández would clinch his first victory in the Moto2 category, following Álex Márquez and Lorenzo Baldassarri crashing out of the lead together.
 He would win two more races in Britain and Misano, ending the season 5th in the championship standings, with 207 points.